pulumi/terraform-provider-aws/website/docs/r/medialive_multiplex_program.html.markdown

 layout: "aws"
 page_title: "AWS: aws_medialive_multiplex_program"
 description: |-
-  Terraform resource for managing an AWS MediaLive MultiplexProgram.
+  Resource for managing an AWS MediaLive MultiplexProgram.
 ---

 # Resource: aws_medialive_multiplex_program

-Terraform resource for managing an AWS MediaLive MultiplexProgram.
+Resource for managing an AWS MediaLive MultiplexProgram.

 ~> **Note** Attribute `statemux_settings` has been deprecated and will be removed in a future major release.
 Please use `statmux_settings` instead.